mariomka/regex-benchmark/README.md

 ## Input text

-The [Input text](input-text.txt) is a concatenation of [Learn X in Y minutes](https://github.com/adambard/learnxinyminutes-docs) repository.
+The [input text](input-text.txt) is a concatenation of [Learn X in Y minutes](https://github.com/adambard/learnxinyminutes-docs) repository.

 ## Regex patterns